Shanti Swarup Bhatnagar: Later years

-Shanti Swaroop Bhatnagar played a significant part along with Homi Jehangir Bhabha, Prasanta Chandra Mahalanobis, Vikram Sarabhai and others in the building of India's post-independence science and technology infrastructure and policies.
-Prime Minister Nehru was a proponent of scientific development, and after India's independence in 1947, the Council of Scientific and Industrial Research (CSIR) was set up under the chairmanship of Dr. Shanti Swaroop Bhatnagar.
+Shanti Swarup Bhatnagar played a significant part along with Homi Jehangir Bhabha, Prasanta Chandra Mahalanobis, Vikram Sarabhai and others in the building of India's post-independence science and technology infrastructure and policies.
+Prime Minister Jawaharlal Nehru was a proponent of scientific development, and after India's independence in 1947, the Council of Scientific and Industrial Research (CSIR) was set up under the chairmanship of Dr. Shanti Swarup Bhatnagar.
 He became its first Director-General, and by his works he is largely remembered for having established various chemical laboratories in India.
 He established a total of twelve national laboratories such as Central Food Processing Technological Institute, Mysore, National Chemical Laboratory, Pune, the National Physical Laboratory, New Delhi, the National Metallurgical Laboratory, Jamshedpur, the Central Fuel Institute, Dhanbad, in addition to numerous other laboratories.
-While at CSIR, he mentored a number young scientists of the time who were working at the Indian Association for the Cultivation of Science (IACS) in Kolkata, including Syamadas Chatterjee, Santilal Banerjee (MSc Gold Medalist- Dacca University and a DSc from the US) who later moved to the National Physical Laboratory in Delhi at Shanti Swaroop Bhatnagar's urging), and Asutosh Mookherjee.
-Shanti Swaroop Bhatnagar also closely followed the work of C. V. Raman and Kariamanickam Srinivasa Krishnan at IACS on the Raman Effect and in particular the work Krishnan and his partner, Santilal Banerjee, were doing on the magnetism of small crystals.
+While at CSIR, he mentored a number young scientists of the time who were working at the Indian Association for the Cultivation of Science (IACS) in Kolkata, including Syamadas Chatterjee, Santilal Banerjee (MSc Gold Medalist- Dacca University and a DSc from the US, who later moved to the National Physical Laboratory in Delhi at Bhatnagar's request), and Asutosh Mookherjee.
+Shanti Swarup Bhatnagar also closely followed the work of C.V.
+Raman and Kariamanickam Srinivasa Krishnan at IACS on the Raman Effect and in particular the work Krishnan and his partner, Santilal Banerjee, were doing on the magnetism of small crystals.

 He also served as Secretary of the Ministry of Education and Educational Adviser for the government.
 He played a role both in the constitution and deliberations of the Scientific Manpower Committee Report of 1948.
 "It may be pointed out that this was the first-ever systematic assessment of the scientific manpower needs of the country in all aspects which served as an important policy document for the government to plan the post-independent S&T infrastructure."
-Shanti Swaroop Bhatnagar was a university professor for nineteen years from 1921 until 1940.
+Shanti Swarup Bhatnagar was a university professor for nineteen years from 1921 until 1940.
 First at the Banaras Hindu University and then at the Punjab University and he had a reputation as a teacher.
 It was as a teacher that he himself was most happy.
 His research contribution in the areas of magnetochemistry and physical chemistry of emulsion were widely recognised.
 He also did considerable work in applied chemistry.
 He played an instrumental role in the establishment of the National Research Development Corporation (NRDC) of India, which bridged the gap between research and development.

-Shanti Swaroop Bhatnagar was responsible for the initiation of the Industrial Research Association movement in the country.
+Bhatnagar was responsible for the initiation of the Industrial Research Association movement in the country.
 He constituted the one-man Commission in 1951 to negotiate with oil companies for starting refineries and this ultimately led to the establishment of many oil refineries in different parts of the country.
 He induced many individuals and organisations to donate liberally for the cause of science and education.

 He died of a heart attack on 1 January 1955, at the age of 60.